ebzzry/ebzzry.github.io/livefrog.md

 <center>2013-05-29 15:10:34</center>

-I have specific cases wherein we needed to convert LiveJournal articles to another format.
+I have specific cases wherein you needed to convert LiveJournal articles to another format.
 There are tools that do this, however, I found none, so far, that translates to _Frog_ files.
 This is my feeble attempt to achive that.